-Also, the war had brought inflation to Britain, and in 1919 and 1920 wages did not keep up with prices.
-Labor unions sought recourse in strikes, which were less than helpful.
-The relatively high cost of labor, along with antiquated machinery, was hurting Britain's trade with other nations – the cost in production raising the price of those goods Britain was trying to sell abroad.
+After the war, Britain still needed to export its coal, textiles and other manufactured goods to pay for needed imports, but Britain's exports were diminished by the impoverishment of former customers: Germany, Russia and some other East European countries.
+Victory in war left Britain with a lot of problems.
+Unemployment rose higher than ten percent of the workforce.
+Veterans returned home to a dearth in the availability of jobs.
+And the war had brought inflation to Britain.
+In 1919 and 1920 wages were not keeping up with prices.
+Labor unions sought recourse in strikes that were less than helpful.
+The relatively high cost of labor along with antiquated machinery was hurting Britain's trade with other nations – the cost in production raising the price of those goods Britain was trying to sell abroad.

 Copyright © 1998-2014 by Frank E. Smitha.
 All rights reserved.